 Upon completion of the leadership minor, the student will be able to:

-- Demonstrate understanding and recognition of relevant theories, styles and
+- Demonstrate understanding and recognition of relevant theories, styles, and practices of effective leadership

-Outcome #3: Model leadership as an influencing process
+- Model leadership as an influencing process

 - One introductory Leadership Theory course (3 credits, aligns with Outcomes 1 and 3)